mmgalushka/bootwrap/CONTRIBUTING.md

 * Download and install the [latest version of git](https://git-scm.com/downloads).

-* Configure git with your username and email.
+* Configure git by setting up your username and email.

 ```bash
 ~$ git config --global user.name 'your name'